ronininvestigator556/aries/README.md

 2. **Configure Ollama**
    - Ensure `ollama serve` is running locally.
    - Update `config.yaml` (or copy `config.example.yaml`) with your Ollama host and default model.
    - Create a profile YAML under `profiles/` (e.g., `profiles/default.yaml`) to set the system prompt and optional tool policy.
-Aries will fall back to `prompts/default.md` for legacy configs and emit a warning.
+Aries will fall back to `prompts/default.md` for legacy configs, emit a single warning, and still persist transcripts/artifacts when workspaces are enabled.

 3. **(Optional) Setup Search**
    - Aries uses SearXNG for web search.
 You can run it easily with Docker: